-Watermelons can be round, oblong or spherical in shape; light to dark green in color, with white mottling stripes.
+Watermelons can be round, oblong or spherical in shape; light to dark green in color, with lighter mottling stripes.

-Its flesh is commonly bright red in color but there are also other varieties where its flesh is dark brown, orange, yellow, pink or even white.
+Its succulent flesh is commonly bright red in color but there are also other varieties with dark brown, orange, yellow, pink and even white flesh.

 Watermelon is another of my all-time favorite fruit.
-Not only is it cooling for the body in our tropical climate, it is alkalizing, and excellent for flushing out the kidney and bladder, aiding in excretion of waste materials.
+Not only is it cooling for the body, it is alkalizing, excellent for flushing out the kidney and bladder, and aids the excretion of waste materials.

 The water content in watermelon is extremely high at 92%.
 It is rich in beta-carotene, folate, vitamin C, vitamin B5 and smaller amounts of B1, B2, B3 and B6.